KazanExpress/argocd-terraform-plugin/docs/config.md

     - name: aws-avp
       generate:
         command: ["sh", "-c"]
-        args: ["argocd-terraform-plugin generate -s ${AVP_SECRET} ./"]
+        args: ["argocd-terraform-plugin generate -s ${ATP_SECRET} ./"]
 ```

 Notice that the secret name is parametrized via an environment variable.
-This means each Argo app manifest can set `AVP_SECRET` to be the name of the Kubernetes secret that contains the configuration for the backend needed to generate its secrets.
+This means each Argo app manifest can set `ATP_SECRET` to be the name of the Kubernetes secret that contains the configuration for the backend needed to generate its secrets.

 With the above setup, team `foo` can then deploy an Argo app like this: